Muhammad Ali: Return

 On August 11, 1970, with his case still in appeal, Ali was granted a license to box by the City of Atlanta Athletic Commission.
-Leroy Johnson, Jesse Hill Jr. and Harry Pett had used their local political influence and set up the company House of Sports to organize the fight, underlining the influential power of Georgia's black politics in Ali' s comeback.
+Leroy Johnson, Jesse Hill Jr. and Harry Pett had used their local political influence and set up the company House of Sports to organize the fight, underlining the influential power of Georgia's black politics in Ali's comeback.
 Ali's first return bout was against Jerry Quarry on October 26, resulting in a win after three rounds after Quarry was cut.

 A month earlier, a victory in federal court forced the New York State Boxing Commission to reinstate Ali's license.
 He fought Oscar Bonavena at Madison Square Garden in December, an uninspired performance that ended in a dramatic technical knockout of Bonavena in the 15th round.
 The win left Ali as a top contender against heavyweight champion Joe Frazier.

 Fight against Joe Frazier

-Ali and Frazier's first fight, held at the Garden on March 8, 1971, was nicknamed the "Fight of the Century", due to the tremendous excitement surrounding a bout between two undefeated fighters, each with a legitimate claim to be heavyweight champion.
-Veteran US boxing writer John Condon called it "the greatest event I've ever worked on in my life."
+Ali and Frazier's first fight, held at the Garden, was on March 8, 1971, while Ali's Supreme Court appeal was still pending.
+It was nicknamed the "Fight of the Century" due to the tremendous excitement surrounding a bout between two undefeated fighters, each with a legitimate claim to be heavyweight champion.
+Veteran U.S. boxing writer John Condon called it "the greatest event I've ever worked on in my life."
 The bout was broadcast to 36 countries; promoters granted 760 press passes.